chris-birdler/magnum.np/docs/inverse_problems.rst

    def forward_model(params):
        # Run the micromagnetic simulation to compute the quantity of interest
        ...
-       return simulated_quantity   # will be compared to a target later
+       return prediction   # will be compared to target later

 2. Trainable Parameters (``requires_grad``)